This letter to bus operators reminds them of the changes to the bus subsidy regime which will come in on 1 October 2013 and 1 January 2014.

 In summary, on 1 October 2013:

-- operators of bus services under tender to Transport for London (TfL) will no longer be able to claim Bus Service Operators Grant (BSOG) for these services - instead DfT will pay a broadly equivalent amount of grant annually to Transport for London and the Greater London Authority
+- operators of bus services under tender to Transport for London (TfL) will no longer be able to claim Bus Service Operators Grant (BSOG) for these services - instead the Department for Transport (DfT) will pay a broadly equivalent amount of grant annually to TfL and the Greater London Authority

 - community transport (section 19) services which local councils operate in-house will no longer be eligible for BSOG - instead DfT will pay a fixed amount of grant annually to each of these councils